Earl Ferrers

 He died unmarried and was succeeded by his nephew, the fourth Earl.
 He was the son of the Hon.
 Lawrence Shirley, third surviving son of the first Earl.
-Lord Ferrers killed Mr Johnson, his land-steward, was tried, condemned for murder and hanged at Tyburn on 5 May 1760.
+Lord Ferrers killed Mr. Johnson, his land-steward, was tried, condemned for murder and hanged at Tyburn on 5 May 1760.
 Ferrers petitioned to be beheaded at the Tower of London as had been the case with noble lords before him.
 He is the last British peer to die a felon's death.
 On his death the titles passed to his younger brother, the fifth Earl.
 He was a vice-admiral in the Royal Navy.
 He was childless and was succeeded by his younger brother, the sixth Earl.
 His eldest son, the seventh Earl, died childless and was succeeded by his younger brother, the eighth Earl.
 When the latter died the titles passed to his grandson, the ninth Earl.
 He was the son of Robert William Shirley, Viscount Tamworth, eldest son of the eighth Earl.
 He was succeeded by his son, the tenth Earl.
 On his death in 1912 the line of the sixth Earl failed.
-The late Earl was succeeded by his third cousin, the eleventh Earl.
+The late Earl was succeeded by his fourth cousin, the eleventh Earl.
 He was the great-great-grandson of Reverend the Hon.
 Walter Shirley, brother of the fourth, fifth and sixth Earls.
 As of 2010 the titles were held by his grandson, the thirteenth Earl, who succeeded his father in 1954 until death in 2012.
 Lord Ferrers was a prominent Conservative politician and held office in every Conservative administration from 1962 to 1997.
 He was one of the ninety elected hereditary peers that remain in the House of Lords after the passing of the House of Lords Act 1999.
 As of 2014 the titles are held by his elder son, the fourteenth Earl, who succeeded in 2012.

 The Ferrers earldom is the senior earldom in the Peerage of Great Britain.

 The family seat is Ditchingham Hall, near Ditchingham, Norfolk.